jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Submitting, final checks

 - (maybe not, Linus' tree is farther ahead) Rebase against `git://git.kernel.org/pub/scm/linux/kernel/git/gregkh/driver-core.git`
-- Ensure all commits have change logs and signoffs.
-- Ensure there aren't two `struct debugfs;` forward decls in any file (write a script for this)
+- Rerun the Coccinelle commit to make sure it is accurate.
 - Update coccinelle script in the change log of the commit that uses it.
+- Remove stuff in cleanup commit that just does something trivial, like remove `struct dentry;`.
+Don't add extra cleanups.
 - Actually go through testing again before submitting!
+- Ensure all commits have change logs and signoffs.
+- Ensure `remove-dentry-define.sh` is run again
 - Check for TODO items in patches
 - Ensure I have latest cover letter (run `git format-patch`)
 - Run checkpatch.pl